pollfish/docs/android/google-play.md

 **10.17 .pollfishCompletedSurveyListener(PollfishCompletedSurveyListener pollfishCompletedSurveyListener)**

 Sets a notification listener when a Pollfish Survey is completed.
-With this notification, publisher can also get informed through the SurveyInfo object returned. about the:
+With this notification, publisher can also get informed through the SurveyInfo object returned about the money earned in USD cents, the survey class, IR and LOI of the survey.

-- **surveyCPA** : money earned from survey received in US dollar cents (estimated based on daily exchange currency)
-- **surveyIR** : the current estimation for the survey incidence rate as an integer number in the range 0-100.
-This param is optional and will have as default the value -1 if it was not set and the IR wan not computed reliably.
-- **surveyLOI** : the expected time in minutes that it takes to complete the survey.
-This param is optional and will have as default the value -1 if it was not set and the LOI wan not computed reliably.
-- **surveyClass** :  information about the survey network and type

 Below you can see an example of how you can register and listen within your code to Pollfish survey completed notification through ParamsBuilder instance:
 <br/>